mrkkrp/lpnes/README.md

 to point out that his solutions have flaws.
 The author admitted that those solutions are old and 'should be treated with proper caution'.

+There is other repositories on GitHub.
+I like [this one](https://github.com/EPadronU/learn-prolog-now).
+However, the files don't contain descriptions of exercises and some solutions can be more elegant.
+Worst of all, this repository doesn't have license, so one cannot know what he/she can do with it.
+Also, some solutions are still missing.
+But anyway it's way better than others.

 ## License

 All solutions, commentaries, and other materials have been placed into